 Welcome to the Kansas Cooperative Fish and Wildlife Research Unit website.
 Here you can explore the history and mission of the Unit along with information on our latest research projects.

-The agreement establishing the Kansas Cooperative Fish and Wildlife Research Unit in 1991 stated that the purpose was to:
+The agreement establishing the Kansas Cooperative Fish and Wildlife Research Unit in 1991 stated that the purpose is to:

 "provide for active cooperation in the advancement, organization, and conduct of fish and wildlife research, graduate education, in-service training, technical assistance, public relations, and demonstration programs."